Maintaining Your Lone Worker Safety and OSHA Regulations

 Where does OSHA operate?

-Well, its rules and regulations exist within most businesses and workplaces in each of the 50 United States of America, however, it also has about 100 regional and area offices around the country.
+OSHA’s rules and regulations exist within most businesses and workplaces in each of the 50 U.S. states.
+However, it also has about 100 regional and area offices around the country.

-But regardless of OSHA regulations or duty of care apply to your business or industry, as an employer, it is an ethical responsibility to do everything within your means to protect your people so that they can go home at the end of the day.
+Regardless of whether OSHA regulations or duty of care apply to your business or industry, employers have an ethical responsibility to do everything within their means to protect their vulnerable workers so that they can go home at the end of the day.

 In addition to abiding by OHSA regulations as well as the duty of care we discussed, the specific safety hazards for each lone worker must be measured and assessed so the proper accommodations can be made.
 If this doesn’t happen, the lone workers – and therefore the entire company – are at serious risk.